lmrtfy/lmrtfy/docs/quickstart.md

 $ pip install lmrtfy
 ```

 # Sign-Up
-To make full use of LMRTFY you need to sign up with us with `lmrtfy login`.
+To make full use of LMRTFY you need to [sign up](https://app.lmrt.fyi) with us with `lmrtfy login`.

-Besides an e-mail-based sign up we also provide social logins via GitHub and Google for ease of use.
+_You can sign up with GitHub to streamline the process._

 # Calling your first remote function
 Calling a function that is available in the cloud is as easy as calling a native function.